 7. Use a map and a compass.
 Always know where you are.

-8. Don’t be ashamed of turning around and going back.
+8. Don’t be ashamed to stop and go back.

 9.Conserve your energy and seek shelter if necessary.